MilanBreuno/AI-Content-Generator-Using-GPT-3-ACG/README.md

 * Extract and unzip it
 * Open VS code (or) any code editors
 * app.py is the main file , Run it using python app.py

+# License

+This is licensed under 'MIT' so feel free to use 🦖